rzepkka/Master-Thesis-Project/README.md

 - [UI](https://github.com/rzepkka/Master-Thesis-Project/tree/main/UI) - this folder contains all Python and R files used to create the User Interface (UI) for AD diagnosis.
 It  includes a *data* folder with the data that was used for group-based visualizations.
 The data necessary to generate patient-specific information is not included in the folder, for the security and privacy of UMC's patients.

-- [notebooks](https://github.com/rzepkka/Master-Thesis-Project/tree/main/notebooks) - this folder contains Jupyter Notebooks files with examples of how the created visualization functions can be applied.
+- [notebooks](https://github.com/rzepkka/Master-Thesis-Project/tree/main/notebooks) - this folder contains Jupyter Notebook files with examples of how the created visualization functions can be applied.

 - [Evaluation](https://github.com/rzepkka/Master-Thesis-Project/tree/main/Evaluation) - this folder contains the interview protocol, coding schema and individual responses to the usability questionnaire.